Lansing Family Fun

 Level up your weekend with a visit to the Michigan History Museum on Sundays when admission is free for all.
 Free admission and free weekend parking make this trip both inexpensive and worthwhile.

-One of my kids’ favorite things to do at the Michigan History Museum is run around the corridor outside by the big pine tree.
+One of your kids’ favorite things to do at the Michigan History Museum will be to run (though we recommend they walk!) around the corridor outside by the big pine tree.
 You’ll find access to this area on level 2.

 One-Way Exhibit Path

-This beautiful and informative museum is set up in a way where you can move along like a river flowing through each floor.
+This beautiful and informative museum is set up to allow you to move along like a river flowing through each floor.

-This makes trips to the museum with toddlers doable and fun – especially if your little sweetie is a runner like my youngest.
-It also ensures you get to see every inch of the museum and not miss a thing!
+This makes trips to the museum with toddlers doable and fun – especially if your little sweetie is a runner.
+It also ensures you get to see every inch of the museum and not miss a thing.

 Interactive Exhibits